 “If the government persists in its attempt to permit and regulate street checks, significant safeguards will be required to minimize the infringement on individual civil rights and salvage community confidence in policing in the province,” states Mr. Marin, who, along with now-Acting Ombudsman Barbara Finlay and senior staff, also discussed the issue in person with Deputy Minister of Community Safety Matthew Torigian on August 12.
 (Ms. Finlay was appointed Acting Ombudsman on September 14.)

 “Given the serious implications for civil rights in Ontario relating to street checks, and the lack of empirical evidence supporting its use, the Ministry should exercise the utmost caution in drafting any regulation of the practice.
 I remain unconvinced, based on the available information, that there is a public interest purpose sufficient to override the infringement of the right to be free from the arbitrary detention that street checks represent,” the submission concludes.

-The full submission is available online.
+The full submission is This link opens in a new tab available online.